freedeebee/python3-raytracer/README.md

 - `pip install -r requirements.txt`
 - `python trace.py`
 - wait a while
-- have fund with your rendered image
+- have fun with your rendered image